-1.8 Microsatellite Instability-High or Mismatch Repair Deficient Cancer
+1.7 Microsatellite Instability-High or Mismatch Repair Deficient Cancer

-KEYTRUDA is indicated for the treatment of adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR)

-- solid tumors that have progressed following prior treatment and who have no satisfactory alternative treatment options, or - colorectal cancer that has progressed following treatment with a fluoropyrimidine, oxaliplatin, and irinotecan.
+KEYTRUDA is indicated for the treatment of adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) solid tumors that have progressed following prior treatment and who have no satisfactory alternative treatment options.

-This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.8)].
+This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.7)].
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.